roughdrafts-xyz/Linki/sigil/README.md

 : Show updated files that will be written to the repository.

 history <file>
-: Show the edit history of the indicated file.
+: Show the edit history of the <file>.

 view <refid>
 : Prints the article associated with the <refid> to stdout.